 DC isolator issue

-AGL has recently become aware of a technical issue with a particular third-party component installed in some solar systems between 25 August 2016 and 1 November 2017.
+AGL is aware of a technical issue with a particular third-party component installed in some solar systems between 25 August 2016 and 1 November 2017.
 In a small number of cases, this particular componentry – the DC isolator – has been found to fail, meaning excessive heat has caused the unit to burn out.

 The cause of the failure has not yet been determined.
 Despite the low number of incidents, AGL is taking this safety risk very seriously as these failures could present a fire risk under certain conditions.